Doodleverse/SDStools/docs/index.md

 4. `download_topobathymap_geotiff.py`: Use this script to download a topobathymetric map at approx ~3m resolution, and store as a geoTIFF.
 Takes geoTIFF, e.g. a CoastSeg image, as input

+5. `make_csv_per_transect_tide_crt.py`: Saves the tidally corrected time series for each transect with intersections with the shoreline

+6. `make_csv_per_transect_raw.py`: Saves the raw time series for each transect with intersections with the shoreline

 ## Test script